israelterrill/LETUPreviewerApp/README.md

 ###Setup

 This server serves as a HTTP data API for the application.
 Build APIDataServer.sln.
 Once built, run "APIDataServer.exe".
 Make sure "DataClasses.dll" and "Newtonsoft.Json.dll" are in the same folder as "APIDataServer.exe."
+It may be necessary to run command in an administrator prompt.

 Additionally, it may be necessary to create firewall rules allowing inbound traffic to the port used by APIDataServer.exe.
 Use the following commands in an administrator console: